What is business process management? The key to enterprise agility

 A company can only be as flexible, efficient, and agile as the interaction of its business processes allow.
 Here’s the problem: Many companies develop business processes in isolation from other processes they interact with, or worse, they don’t “develop” business processes at all.
 In many cases, processes simply come into existence as “the way things have always been done,” or because software systems dictate them.
 As a result, many companies are hampered by their processes, and will continue to be so until those processes are optimized.

 BPM tools provide organizations with a systematic approach to managing and optimizing their business processes by helping organizations design, model, implement, and measure workflows and business rules.
-They frequently allow non-IT specialists to build business workflows and connect disparate systems.
+They frequently enable non-IT specialists to build business workflows and connect disparate systems.
+Core capabilities include:

 - Workflow management: for designing, testing, and executing the interactions between employees, systems, and data